crosscon/context-based-auth-remote/README.md

 # Context-based Authentication (CBA): Remote Server

-**DISCLAIMER:** This code base is still very much work in progress!
-Actual verification using the Machine Learning model isn't possible yet, and the server returns a signed nonce (resembling a positive response) by default.
+**DISCLAIMER:** Although the ML functionality is implemented, it is still very much a work in progress as it wasn't yet tested on the actual hardware!

 This is the remote side for the CBA TA.
 A `Dockerfile` is provided for easy deployment and configuration